5 Easy Ways to Make Life Less Toxic

 1. Pass on the Plastic

 Ditch the plastic and opt for glass storage containers and stainless steel or glass water bottles.
 Plastics can leach toxic chemicals like BPA and phthalates into your food and drink.
 Beware of BPA-free though.
 BPA has simply been transitioned to BPS but BPS appears to be just as toxic and significantly less biodegradable.
-And don’t forget to ditch the plastic wrap too!
+Don’t forget to ditch the plastic wrap too!
 Bee’s Wrap Reuseable Wraps are a more sustainable and natural alternative to plastic wrap and they work (they actually stick!).
 Did you know that More than 90 percent of some of the most popular bottled water brands contain tiny particles of plastic?
 Perhaps even more concerning is that by 2050 it is predicted that there will be more plastic bottles than fish in our oceans!

 2. Go Fragrance-Free